Free shipping on all orders over $249

 • 300 miles on the new engine – We changed the oil with break-in motor oil.

 • 800 miles on the new engine – Change the oil and filter again with a good quality oil filter.
 We always use OEM Subaru oil filters.
 There are other good brands out there too.
-Just stay away from economy filter like “FRAM” and “NAPA Pro Select”.
+Just stay away from economy filters like “FRAM” and “NAPA Pro Select”.
 This time change the engine oil with Synthetic or racing motor oil.
-Most people with stock cams and stock rev limit use Motul 8100 X-Cess but 5w-40 Rotella T6 is good motor oil too.
+Most people with stock cams and stock rev limit use Motul 8100 X-Cess.
+More information on suggested oils is lower.
 Most name brand synthetic motor oils are good but never use “Mobil 1” or “Royal Purple”.
-Monitor your oil levels and if you start consuming excessive amounts with a different motor oil other than Rotella T6, you will want to stop using it and change it right away.
+These oils are known to burn up in these engines under certain conditions.
+Monitor your oil levels and if you start consuming excessive amounts with a different motor oil other than Motul, you will want to stop using it and change it right away.

 • 1,800 miles on the new engine – Change the oil and filter again.
 Continue to use a good quality synthetic oil and good quality oil filter.
 After this interval you will want to make sure to change your engine oil regularly every 2,500-3,000 miles and monitor your oil level every 500 miles.